 This runs bomail process and bomail check_sched.

-process looks in ~/mail/tmp/ (or wherever you've configured) for new emails.
+process looks in ~/mail/new/ (or wherever you've configured) for new emails.

 If it finds any, it unpacks their attachments, converts the email to bomail's mailfile format, and checks ~/bomail/metadata/mail_handlers.txt for any actions like auto-tagging.

 check_sched checks whether any "scheduled" emails have passed their scheduled time, and if so, it "opens" them.

 The "o" key, for open, is equivalent to piping the file list to bomail chstate -o and changes their state to open.
 The "c" key changes their state to closed and "t" trashes the files.